munozariasjm/plt-anomaly-detector/docs/quickstart.md

 ```

 The `report_df.pkl` file contains a pandas dataframe with the results of the analysis.
 The `logs.json` file contains the logs of the analysis.
 The `plots` directory contains the plots of the anomalous fills.
 The `single_fill_reports` directory contains the analysis data of the fills, reporting different types of anomalies and their respective timestamps.

+Please refer to the [examples](https://github.com/munozariasjm/plt-anomaly-detector/tree/main/examples) to see more examples of how to use the code.